miso

 Lens

-componentInfoDOMRef :: Lens (ComponentInfo parent) DOMRef Source #
+componentInfoDOMRef :: Lens (ComponentInfo parent props) DOMRef Source #

 Lens for accessing the underlying Component DOMRef.